 The most common causes for overbite is that the lower jaw is somewhat smaller than the upper jaw, resulting in the lower teeth resting behind the upper teeth and moving downwards as wear on your teeth takes place.

-Genetic factors can also cause overbite or overjet.
+Genetic factors can also contribute to the development of overbites or overjets.

 What dental problems can overbite and overjet create?